cockroachdb/docs/src/current/cockroachcloud/export-logs-advanced.md

     - Sends log entries in the `OPS`, `HEALTH`, and `STORAGE` [logging channels]({% link {{site.current_cloud_version}}/logging-overview.md %}#logging-channels) to an Azure Monitor log table prefixed with `devops`, but only for those entries that are of log [severity level]({% link {{site.current_cloud_version}}/logging.md %}#logging-levels-severities) `WARNING` or higher.
     - Sends log entries in all other [logging channels](#what-log-channels-are-supported) to the Azure Monitor log table prefixed with `default`.

 1. Once you have determined the configuration you'd like to use, edit the configuration to be a single line, the required form for passing to the configuration command in the next step.
-To accomplish this, use a third party minifier, such as [json minifier](https://jsonformatter.org/json-minify).
+To accomplish this, use a third-party minifier, such as [json minifier](https://jsonformatter.org/json-minify).
 The preceding example configuration becomes the following single line, suitable for the next step's `POST` command:

     {% include_cached copy-clipboard.html %}
     ~~~json